soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ## View data about phishing URLs and click verdict

 Suppose you want to see phishing attempts through URLs in email, including a list of URLs that were allowed, blocked, and overridden.
-Note that identifying URLs that were clicked requires ATP Safe links - make sure you activate and apply these policies to your users for click-time protection and logging of click verdicts by Safe links.
+Identifying URLs that were clicked requires [ATP Safe links](atp-safe-links.md).
+(Make sure you have set up and applied [ATP Safe Links policies](set-up-atp-safe-links-policies.md) to your users for click-time protection and logging of click verdicts by ATP Safe Links.
 To review phish URLs in messages and clicks on URLs in phish messages, use the [Email > Phish](threat-explorer-views.md#email--phish) view of Explorer.

 1. In the Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), choose **Threat management** > **Explorer**.
 2. In the **View** menu, choose **Email** > **Phish**.<br/>![View menu for Explorer](media/ExplorerViewEmailPhishMenu.png)<br/>